JonmarCorpuz/SecondBrain/Google Cloud/Cloud IAM.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-# Roles Overview
+# Predefined Roles

 ## Billing

-* `Billing Account Creator` enables the user create new self-service billing accounts
+* `Billing Account Creator` allows the user to create new self-service billing accounts
-* `Billing Account Administrator` enables the user to manage billing accounts but cannot create them
+* `Billing Account Administrator` allows the user to manage billing accounts but cannot create them
-* `Billing Account User` enables the user to link projects to billing accounts
+* `Billing Account User` allows the user to link projects to billing accounts
-* `Billing Account Viewer` enables the user to view billing account cost and transactions
+* `Billing Account Viewer` allows the user to view billing account cost and transactions

+## Compute Engine

+* `Compute Admin` allows the user to have full control over Compute Engine instances
+* `Compute Network Admin` allows the user to create, modify, and delete most networking resources while providing read-only access to firewall rules and SSL certifications
+* `Compute Security Admin` allows the user to create, modify, and delete SSL certificates and firewall rules
+* `Compute Viewer` allows the user to to list Compute Engine resources